William Contreras Player Props: Brewers vs. Twins

-On Tuesday, William Contreras (.206 batting average in his past 10 games, with a double, two home runs, four walks and two RBI) and the Milwaukee Brewers face the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 7:40 PM ET.
+William Contreras -- 0-for-4 in his most recent game -- will be in action for the Milwaukee Brewers versus the Minnesota Twins, with Bailey Ober on the mound, on June 14 at 1:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Athletics.
+In his last game he had a hitless showing (0-for-4) against the Athletics.

 William Contreras Game Info & Props vs. the Twins